Lehks/file-configurator/README.md

 As has been shown, the key `@myKey@` has been substituted with the value `my-value`.

 This is what happened:
-1. The configurator looked at the object that was passed as a second parameter to `FileConfigurator.configure()` (called the context object or just context).
+1. The configurator searched the file for any keys.
-2. The configurator will search for the keys of the context object in the input file.
+2. The configurator will look for each found key in the object that was passed as second parameter to `.configure()` (also called context object or just context).
-3. Each key that exists in the context and in the input will be replaced with the value of that key in the context.
-Keys that only exist in one or the other will be ignored.
+3. Each key in the input will be replaced with its corresponding value from the context object.

 ### Function Overview
 The following functions are available for usage: